Featured image for “4 Ways to Re-capture the True Meaning of Christmas (Part 2)”

 God Himself responded to His own wounded heart by reaching out to His unfaithful and rebellious children and offering them absolute forgiveness, reconciliation with Him and full restoration of their privileges as children of a King.
 Not everyone accepts His generous gesture, but for those of us who have experienced the joy of cancelled-out guilt and shame, and have received the unconditional care and compassion of a devoted heavenly Father, the very least we can do in response is to follow His lead and represent His nature on Earth by reaching out and forgiving others.

-In the lead up to this coming Christmas season, why not carefully examine your own heart and see what unforgiveness, judgement and offense you have been harbouring against others.
-Ask the Holy Spirit to help you and commit yourself to expressing genuine forgiveness and love.
+In the lead up to this coming Christmas season, why not carefully examine your own heart and see what unforgiveness, judgement, and offence you have been harbouring against others.
+Ask the Holy Spirit to help you, and commit yourself to expressing genuine forgiveness and love.
 It does not have to involve great acts of pomp and ceremony, but just seeking out simple keys to unlocking another person’s heart and making them feel secure in their relationship with you.

 Finally, the simple but profound occasion of Jesus’ birth shows us that love and giving are never far away from each other.